hdbhdb/hdbhdb.github.io/projects/oculus-senses.md

 <br>

-I designed the VR environments by first making simple paper wireframes in collaboration with my professor and team members.
+I designed the VR environments by first making simple wireframes in collaboration with my professor and team members.
 These sketches emphasized different kinds of simple or complex environment features we could exploit in the study in order to get a range of complex and simple virtual worlds.
 By making some of the environments minimal and more like the classic psychophysics experiments, we could identify patterns in how the brain extracts multisensory information from environments that are more complex versus less complex.
-We first built prototype environments we could use in the experiment.
 Several versions of the prototype VR environments were tested on students and volunteers.

 ![...](/assets/task-sketches.jpg){:width="100%"}
 >Sketches of trial structure schematic and room dimension testing